 Market volatility can be difficult for investors to endure.
-Read here to learn more about what market volatility is and how it could affect your portfolio.
+Learn more about what market volatility is and how it could affect your portfolio.

-At a basic level, market volatility is the degree to which security prices rise or fall over time, or how much returns vary from their averages over time.
-Market volatility can occur in several different types of investments or market indexes, not just stocks.
+Market volatility refers to how much returns vary from their averages over time.
+Volatility can occur in several different types of investments or market indexes, but most investors seem to associate volatility with stocks.

-Security prices can rise and fall over time—sometimes quickly, sometimes slowly and often unpredictably.
-Even though investors often associate the term with risk or loss, volatility can be positive or negative—prices could move up or down.
-Additionally, prices may swing unpredictably from day to day but can settle over time.
+Stock prices can rise and fall over time—sometimes quickly, sometimes slowly and often unpredictably.
+In essence, volatility can happen at any time for any reason or no reason at all.
+Even though investors often associate the word “volatility” with risk or loss, volatility can be positive or negative—stock prices can move up or down.
+Additionally, stock prices may swing unpredictably from day to day but can settle over time.
 As you look over longer periods, even the most violent swings can look like smoother fluctuations along a broader trend.
-If individuals can tolerate investing through short-term swings, they could be rewarded with higher returns over the long term.
+If individuals can tolerate investing through short-term swings, they may be rewarded with higher returns over the long term.

 It is natural to fear volatility, as times of uncertainty and change can be extremely challenging.
-However, volatility is often unpredictable and can be short lived.
+However, volatility is often unpredictable and can be short-lived.
 Volatility today tells you nothing about the markets tomorrow.
-Trying to time investment trades to sidestep volatility is a nearly impossible task and could seriously harm investment returns over the course of a portfolio's lifetime.
+Trying to time portfolio trades to sidestep volatility is a nearly impossible task and could seriously harm investment returns over the course of a portfolio's lifetime.

 Exhibit 1: Long-Term Asset Allocation

 Markets can be challenging for investors to navigate.
-Even bull markets are subject to volatility, as uninterrupted periods of rising prices are rare in the long term.
-As stock markets rise, fear and volatility along the way are common.
+Even bull markets are subject to negative volatility, as uninterrupted periods of rising prices are rare in the long term.
+Therefore, even as stock markets rise, fear and volatility along the way are common.

-Fortunately, these types of events are often not big or bad enough to cause a full-fledged bear market, which is a fundamentally driven market decline of roughly 20% or more.
-Although investing through a bear market or a correction can be emotionally difficult, it may be worthwhile to weather the storm.
+Fortunately, these types of events are often not big or bad enough to cause a full-fledged bear market, which is a fundamentally driven market decline of approximately 20% or more.
+Although investing through a bear market or a correction is often difficult, it may be worthwhile to weather the storm.

 Since market corrections are often fear-based and can start or stop for any (or no) reason, trying to make trades in reaction to this volatility can sometimes do more harm than good.
 Even the most experienced investors could make poorly timed or harmful trades in their portfolios when attempting to time corrections.

-Often, the best move during periods of negative market volatility may be to stay invested to make sure you capture all bull market returns.
-Investment management is often a long-term practice and investor discipline almost always trumps timing.
+Often, the best move during periods of negative short-term market volatility may be to stay invested to make sure you capture all of a bull market’s long-term positive returns.
+Investment management is a long-term practice and investor discipline almost always trumps attempts at market timing.

 It can be difficult to stay disciplined in a volatile stock market.
-The fear of risk or loss could lead to rash and emotional short-term decision making.
-Fisher Investments is committed to educating investors to guard against this behavior.
-Check out our infographic with additional insights on market volatility.
+The fear of loss could lead you to make rash and emotional short-term decisions.
+Fisher Investments is committed to educating investors and helping them guard against this kind of behavior.

-Our experienced research team has a deep understanding of market risks relevant to client portfolios and our client service professionals are available to help guide you through times of increased market volatility and keep you on the path to your long-term financial goals.
+Our experienced Research Department has a deep understanding of market risks relevant to client portfolios and our client service professionals are available to help guide you through times of increased market volatility and help keep you on the path to your long-term financial goals.
 Contact us today to learn more.